Yannick Hill, Ph.D.

 Research Interests

 Dr. Hill's research focuses on understanding and capturing the dynamic process of resilience over time.
 Thus far, his main focus has been on the study of resilience in human sports and motor performance.
 He has recently expanded his research to general psychology as well.
 For example, during the postdoc, Dr. Hill's focused on examining resilience in medical first responders who have been exposed to mass casualty incidents.
-In a recent paper (Den Hartigh and Hill, 2022), Dr. Hill and a colleague discuss conceptual issues within resilience research.
-This project along with his teaching duties in developmental psychopathology have increased his interest and focus on clinical applications, including trauma care and the prevention of psychopathology.
+His recent papers (e.g., Den Hartigh & Hill, 2022; Hill & Den Hartigh, 2024; Hill, Dolezal et al., 2024, Hill, Morison et al., 2024) discuss conceptual issues within resilience research.
+Currently, Dr. Hill is part of a large consortium in the Netherlands that investigates the mechanisms of (de-)escalating conflicts between different kinds of frontline workers and other civilians (NWA ORC project DE-ESCALATING).